What is “walking” pneumonia?

 If you have walking pneumonia caused by Mycoplasma pneumoniae, you can be considered contagious from two to up to four weeks before symptoms appear (called the incubation period).
 During this time, you will not realize you are contagious and spreading pneumonia.
 Once the symptoms start, you remain contagious until the symptoms end.

 Walking pneumonia is most commonly caused by Mycoplasma pneumoniae bacteria.

 What are the symptoms of walking pneumonia?

 - Feeling tired (fatigue)

 - Low-grade fever

-The onset of mycoplasma pneumonia may be gradual, with an incubation period of 1 to 4 weeks following exposure.
-During the later stages of the illness, symptoms may worsen, the fever may become higher, and coughing may yield discolored phlegm (sputum).
+The symptoms of walking pneumonia may come on slowly, beginning one to four weeks after exposure.
+During the later stages of the illness, symptoms may worsen, the fever may become higher, and coughing may bring up discolored phlegm (mucus).